Two pairs and a free, quality eye exam for just $79.95

 Meanwhile, the potential for accidents has led the FAA to prohibit the devices in checked baggage and not allow them to be used or charged while in aircraft cabins.

-States are also beginning to regulate where vaping can occur, and pregnant women and parents of young children have been advised to avoid e-cigarettes entirely, with the American Optometric Association contending that the vapor “can cause harm to the developing brains of children under 18 and could cause harm to a fetus.”
+States also now regulate where vaping can occur, and pregnant women and parents of young children have been advised to avoid e-cigarettes entirely, with the American Optometric Association contending that the vapor “can cause harm to the developing brains of children under 18 and could cause harm to a fetus.”

 “We know that when babies in utero are exposed to some of the toxic chemicals in smoke, they can develop eye problems that, if not treated in time, can lead to serious and permanent vision problems,” warns Dr. Chew.